gonzalo-munillag/Cloud_Development_Portfolio/Capstone_Project/README.md

 Visit localhost:80

-(In the image you see 3000 becuase this was before I changed it to 80 fir Kubernetes.)
+(In the image you see 3000 becuase this was before I changed it to 80 for Kubernetes.)

 ![3](Images/3.png)